the4thdoctor/pg_chameleon/README.rst

 * Read replica from MySQL
 * Copy the data from MySQL to PostgreSQL on the fly
 * Replay of the replicated data in PostgreSQL
-* Create and drop table replica
+* Basic DDL Support (CREATE/DROP/ALTER TABLE, DROP PRIMARY KEY)
-* Discard of rubbish data which is saved in the table sch_chameleon.t_discarded_rows
+* Discards of rubbish data which is saved in the table sch_chameleon.t_discarded_rows
+* Replica from multiple MySQL schema or servers

 What doesn't work
 ..............................